B-UMMI/chewBBACA_tutorial/README.md

 4. **GCA_000289455.1** [here](https://www.ncbi.nlm.nih.gov/assembly/GCA_000289455.1)- No ST found.
 We concluded the assembly has a problem but we have not yet identified it.
 5. **GCA_000288835.1** [here](https://www.ncbi.nlm.nih.gov/assembly/GCA_000288835.1)- NCBI curated it out of RefSeq because it had many frameshifted proteins

 ## Schema Evaluation

 Schema Evaluator was run on the cgMLST schema:

-`chewBBACA.py SchemaEvaluator -i schema_seed/ -l rms/RmS.html -ta 11 --title "cgMLST schema GBS tutorial schema evaluator" --cpu 6`
+`chewBBACA.py SchemaEvaluator -i tutorial_schema/schema_seed/ -o schema_evaluation --cpu 6`

 [See the schema evaluator page here](http://im.fm.ul.pt/chewBBACA/SchemaEval/rms/RmS.html)